gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.3.42 =
+* Fixed: Scroll load with more than one gallery in a page.

+= 1.3.41 =
+* Added: Possibility to add images from Wordpress Media Library.
+* Fixed: Image info in lightbox with small effect duration.
+* Changed: Effect duration now can be float.

+= 1.3.40 =
+* Fixed: Images in a column

 = 1.3.39 =
 * Fixed: Removed empty "filter_search_name" from lightbox URL.